PacktPublishing/Containers-for-Developers-Handbook/Chapter9/Readme.md

         fsGroup: 10000
         fsGroupChangePolicy: OnRootMismatch
 ```
 The database processes will run as 10000:10000 user:group, hence they are secure (no root is required).
-We could have gone further if we set the container as read-only but in this case we didn't as the Docker's official Postgres image; although it would have been better using a full read-only filesystem.
+We could have gone further if we set the container as read-only but in this case we didn't, as the Docker's official Postgres image; although it would have been better using a full read-only filesystem.

-The pod will get an IP address and this may change if Pod is recreated by any reasson, which makes Pods' IP addresses imposible to use in such dynamic environments.
+The pod will get an IP address and this may change if Pod is recreated by any reason, which makes Pods' IP addresses imposible to use in such dynamic environments.
 We will use a Service to associate a "fixed IP address" with a service and then with the endpoints of the Pods related to the Service.

 This is the definition for the service:
 ```